 "Of making many books there is no end" (Ecclesiastes 12:12).

-The Christian literature industry is booming.
-Secular publishing houses all print Christian books.
-We can even find Christian books at the grocery store.
-We should rejoice that Christian literature is being so widely circulated, yet at the same time we ought to pray that there be a return to biblical standards in the market.
+The Christian publishing industry is booming.
+We should rejoice that Christian teaching is being so widely circulated, yet at the same time we ought to pray that biblical standards be maintained.

-A serious temptation accompanies the widespread availability of Christian books, and those of us involved in literature ministry are particularly susceptible.
-Because so many books have been written about a multitude of subjects, it is far too easy to turn to a Christian book before opening the Bible.
-Books written by Christians are profitable only when they are approached as a supplementary—not primary—source of guidance.
-True godliness is cultivated in those who labor in the Scriptures, for there we find the Lord’s counsel (2 Tim.
-2:15, 3:15-17).
+A serious temptation accompanies the widespread availability of Christian books, blogs, and podcasts.
+Because so much has been written and spoken about a multitude of subjects, it is far too easy to turn to one of these sources before opening the Bible.
+Books and other resources produced by Christians are profitable only when they are approached as a supplementary source of guidance.
+True godliness is cultivated in those who labor in the Scriptures, for there we find the Lord’s counsel (2 Timothy 2:15, 3:15-17).

 Luke commended the saints in Berea who measured the teaching of Paul and Silas against the Word of God: "Now the Bereans were of more noble character than the Thessalonians, for they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true" (Acts 17:11).

 The Bereans are a good example to all of us who desire to pattern our lives according to God’s will.